peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 ## Summary

-To improve chain security and provide fair rewards for minters, coinstake transactions shall split and combine outputs to target an output size that provides an average reward close to the maximum possible reward for the current supply and difficulty.
+To improve chain security and provide fair rewards for minters, coinstake transactions shall split and combine outputs to target output amounts that provide an average reward close to the maximum possible reward for the current supply and difficulty.

 ## Conventions